driedpampas/realme-8-megaguide/md/mtk.guide.md

 #### Disclaimer:
 - NO WARRANTY, as permitted by law.
-- Not supported: Windows 7 (old Python version) & RealmeUI 4 (lk method patched).
+- Not supported: Windows 7 (old Python version) & RealmeUI 4.

 ### WARNING: RUI4 disables fastboot access if previously unlocked; upgrade to RUI3 until resolved.